Joe-Robertson/rvalenzuelar.github.io/timelapse/index.md

 [Time-lapse photography](http://en.wikipedia.org/wiki/Time-lapse_photography) consists in taking a single picture at some time interval (for example 10 minutes) to then combine single frames into a video.
 Since the motion of clouds are relatively slow compared with our human experience, a cloud time-lapse give us a better sence of their birth, life, and death in just a moment.

-I'll try to make longer videos in a near future.

 Enjoy.

 ###Time-lapse 1